IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-range-series.md

 ## Required Axes
-The $PlatformShort$ data chart component provides various types of axes but only the following types of axes can be used with range series.
+The $Platform$ data chart component provides various types of axes but only the following types of axes can be used with range series.

 | Series Type         | YAxis Type     | XAxis Type      |
 |---------------------|----------------|-----------------|